UCLA-WiDS-Team23/WiDS-Team23/README.md

   Regarding sex differences, the dataset itself reflected an imbalance in ADHD diagnosis across sexes, which is also consistent with real-world diagnostic patterns.
 Though we didn’t perform direct interpretability           analysis, we recognize that models trained on this data might learn sex-specific connectivity cues, as ADHD often manifests differently in males and females.
 This could suggest that ADHD-related brain patterns are         influenced by sex, supporting the hypothesis that girls may present more subtle or different neurobiological markers of ADHD.

-2. How could your work help contribute to ADHD research and/or clinical care?
+2. How could your work help contribute to ADHD research and/or clinical care? <br />
    Modeling subtle brain-based signals: By training a model on high-dimensional FMRI connectivity data, we demonstrated that machine learning can detect brain-based signatures associated with ADHD, even in the absence of     overt behavioral symptoms.

   Highlighting diagnostic disparities: This work draws attention to the underdiagnosis of ADHD in females, and reinforces the importance of including sex as a consideration in both model evaluation and healthcare            diagnostics.